grafana/oats/README.md

 ### Writing Specs

-1. Decide whether to use the `testhelpers/observability` package, individual packages such as `testhelpers/tempo`, or only support externally provisioned endpoints
+1. Decide whether to use the `testhelpers/observability` (Comming Soon!) package, individual packages such as `testhelpers/tempo`, or only support externally provisioned endpoints
 1. Write the specs using [Ginkgo][], and [Gomega][]
 1. Profit